SKelem/lah-cert-positions-guide/source/communications.md

 * Monitor the CERT cell phone for voice mails and texts

-* Log all communications on a ICS-309 Communcations Log form.
+* Log all communications on a Communications Log form (ICS-309).

 * Issue GMRS radios to all staff that require it.